-Did you know that 4.4 million pre-owned cars were sold in 2020 as opposed to 2.8 million brand-new vehicles?
+Did you know that over 3.5 million pre-owned cars were sold in FY22?
+Experts predict that by FY27, this number could go up to 8 million.
 Surely, the purchase rate of used cars is surging.
-A 10% spike in India’s used car market in 2020 has led to an upswing in demand for used car loans.
+This spike in India’s used car market has led to an upswing in demand for used car loans.
 So, if you were planning on bringing your favourite ride home, a second-hand car would be a good call.

 While zeroing in on the perfect pre-owned four-wheeler, customers are often riddled with questions.
 A potential car buyer has a lot on their plate from availing the most attractive used car loan interest rates to choosing between diesel and petrol cars.
 Well, allow us to point out some striking features and points of differences between a used diesel and petrol vehicle.

 The diesel variant is costlier than a used car of the same make powered by petrol.
 For instance, the showroom price between petrol and diesel variants can differ up to 1 to 1.5 lakhs for a car that costs less than Rs 10 lakhs.
 However, diesel used cars depreciate slower somewhat justifying the extra expenses.

 Compared to petrol used cars, the diesel engines are sturdier and often function smoothly in the long run.
 However, once it fails, diesel-powered car parts can be more expensive to repair due to the part’s unavailability and the labour costs involved.
 Besides, a petrol engine’s overall life is higher than a diesel car.

 Used diesel vehicles are more expensive, and so are their parts compared to a used petrol car.
 And, the vehicle’s price directly impacts the insurance expense.
 Consequently, the insurance premium for used diesel cars can cost you 10% to 15% more than their petrol variants.